LytheanSem/inventory-management/README.md

 ### 👤 Author

-Built by Ly The Ansem.
+Built by Lythean Sem.
 If you’d like a quick walkthrough or want to discuss the architecture, open an issue or reach out.

 ---